I have vulvar pain but is it vulvodynia?

 There are multiple causes of vulvodynia.
 Most common include:

 Vulvodynia treatment varies depending on the underlying cause.
 This is why correct diagnosis and careful examination is so important when treating vulvodynia.
-Treatment can include hormonal creams, medication changes, vaginal dilation, pelvic floor physical therapy, valium suppositories, treatment for underlying infections, vulvar hygiene changes, and botulinum toxin injections.
+Treatment can include hormonal creams, medication changes, vaginal dilation, pelvic floor physical therapy, valium suppositories, treatment for underlying infections, vulvar hygiene changes, botulinum toxin injections, and surgery.

 Emotional responses to vulvodynia are similar to those experienced by chronic pain sufferers.
 There is a great deal of frustration and anxiety that the problem may never resolve and that they will have to live with this pain for the rest of their lives.
 Women are often fed up with having gone from doctor to doctor and not getting helped and this can express itself as anger at the medical establishment.

 If a woman has been suffering with the problem for a long time she can experience a sense of sadness and loss that her life has become more limited and focused on this medical condition.

 It is important for patients to understand that one of the reasons that we involve a therapist in every step of the process is to help women address these issues.
 It is not that we believe that emotional or mental health issues have caused these problems, but rather that we think emotional and psychological support is critical when dealing with any long-term pain.
 Vulvodynia effects the woman, her sense of herself as a human being and often the long term health of her relationships.
 We want to be there to help with all facets of the problem.